-Each plant grows from one to three feet high with a spread of one and a half to two feet wide.
+Each plant grows from 1 to 3 feet high with a spread of 1 1/2 to 2 feet wide.
 Loose clusters of flowers hang like bells from the long stems and come in white, pink, blue or yellow depending on the cultivar.
-Once established, growing Jacob’s ladder requires very little except for the occasional trimming.
+Once established, growing Jacob’s ladder requires very little except for occasional trimming.
 Jacob’s ladder plants are, therefore, an excellent addition to the low maintenance garden.

 How to Grow and Plant Jacob’s Ladder

 As always, before we talk about how to grow and plant Jacob’s ladder, we need to look at the conditions it naturally prefers.
 The Jacob’s ladder plant is a woodland perennial that prefers a shady to semi-shady spot for growing.
 Jacob’s ladder leaves tend to scorch with too much heat or sun.

 It grows best in soils that are rich in organic materials and likes a moist, but not soggy environment.
 That being said, one of the pleasures of this garden addition is that it tolerates drought once its root system is firmly entrenched.
 It is also deer resistant and isn’t prone to disease or insect infestation.

 Nothing is easier than how to grow and plant Jacob’s ladder.
 Once you’ve located a spot suitable to their needs, there are two methods of propagation: by seed or by plant division.